-- Level 150 similar to inflatable PFD Type 1 and suitable for offshore use a) - Level 100 similar to PFD Type 1 and the minimum requirement for offshore use b) - similar to PFD Type 2 Level 50 c) - Level 50S Special Purpose has replaced PFD Type 3 d)
+- a) Level 150 similar to inflatable PFD Type 1 and suitable for offshore use - b) Level 100 similar to PFD Type 1 and the minimum requirement for offshore use - c) Level 50 similar to PFD Type 2 - d) Level 50S Special Purpose has replaced PFD Type 3 - Nae5 Inflatable lifejackets are longer acceptable as PFD when paddling.
+There have been multiple cases where clubs and individuals have allowed the canisters within inflatable PFD's to expire, rendering them inoperable.